eggsy/unblock-please/README.md

 ## 💦 Features

 - Simple switch to disable everything!
-Who knows, maybe DDG doesn't want you inside, so I made a switch for all of you to disable the extension's functions very easy!
+Who knows, maybe DDG doesn't want you inside, so we made a switch for all of you to disable the extension's functions very easy!
 - See your stats, total unblocked images and last time Imgur Please helped you to unblock a request!
-- Simple button to re-process the webpage any time you want, in case of errors or slow page loading!

 ## Screenshots